DavidHuie/jiffy/README.md

 ## How it works

-Jiffy allows consumers to subscribe to messages broadcast to topics.
+Jiffy allows consumers to subscribe to messages broadcast by topics and producers to publish to specific topics.
+Additionally, messages and subscriptions can be cached with TTLs.
-Additionally, historical messages to topics are cached with a TTL, making them fetchable by a subscription at any given time.

 ## Usage